I Wanna Dance with Somebody (Who Loves Me): Recording and production

 Narada Michael Walden, the producer behind "I Wanna Dance with Somebody", initially thought the song was "too country" for Houston to record.

 Davis decided upon hearing the song that producer Narada Michael Walden, who helped to produce (and co-write) "How Will I Know", should oversee production of the song.
 Walden admitted he wasn't impressed and that it took a little more persuading with regard to the song's potential.
-Walden wasn't "too keen" on having Houston record the song, as he felt it was "too country and western sounding," stated it "reminded [him] of a rodeo song with Olivia Newton-John singing."
+Walden wasn't "too keen" on having Houston record the song, as he felt the demo was "too country and western sounding," stated it "reminded [him] of a rodeo song with Olivia Newton-John singing."
 However, Walden later told Billboard in 2023 that he was initially drawn to the "happy and infectious" chorus, and could "hear what Davis was liking [about the demo]", but still felt he needed to funk it up to make it right for Houston.
 In a previous interview with Mix Online, Walden called the song "definitely white pop".

-Walden further explained to Billboard his thought process in regards of presenting the pop song to black audiences, "Because I'm a Black cat, I know Whitney's African-American, and we want our people to be down... the demo was just too poppy and not grounded in the funk which it needed to be the smash for Whitney.
+Walden further explained to Billboard his thought process in regards of presenting the pop song to black audiences: "Because I'm a Black cat, I know Whitney's African-American, and we want our people to be down... the demo was just too poppy and not grounded in the funk which it needed to be the smash for Whitney.
 Immediately, I'm listening to it and going, 'Whatcha gon' do, Narada, to Blacken this thing up and funk it up, so that the people in the ghetto and the nightclubs are jamming too?
 Inspired by lessons he learned from his mentor Quincy Jones, Walden said "My philosophy is the outhouse bottom with the penthouse view... if it's got nastiness on the bottom, which is really funky, but it's very pretty on top, that combination is kind of irresistible."
-As Walden explained it in his book on Houston in 2012, "it had to move the ghetto as well as the Onassis boat if we were going to create a hit that appealed to everybody.
+As Walden explained it in his book on Houston in 2012, "it had to move the ghetto as well as the Onassis boat if we were going to create a hit that appealed to everybody."
+Walden further added that he wanted the song to be Houston's answer to her contemporaries: “I wanted to be like, ‘OK, Michael Jackson; OK, Prince; OK, Aretha; OK, whoever’s hot — get back!
+[Whitney’s] gonna take over everything!”